 BASF and its partners publish results for ‘Pragati’, the world’s first sustainable castor bean program

-The founding members of the Pragati project for sustainable castor crop – Arkema, BASF SE, Jayant Agro-Organics along with implementation partner Solidaridad –finalized and published the final audited and certified results of the fifth year of their program.
+The founding members of the Pragati project for sustainable castor crop – Arkema, BASF, Jayant Agro-Organics along with implementation partner Solidaridad – finalized and published the final audited and certified results of the fifth year of their program.

 In December 2021, the members updated the impacts of the program so far: